ExitValue.ai

 SMB Multiples (Sub-$50M Revenue)

-Owner-operated infrastructure contractors at this size typically sell at 5-9x EBITDA.
+Owner-operated infrastructure contractors at this size typically sell at platform-tier earnings multiples.
 The high end is reserved for businesses with diversified backlog, strong bonding capacity, an active prequalification slate with state DOTs and major utilities, and a workforce that doesn't evaporate when the owner steps back.

 Smaller operations (sub-$10M revenue) often see deal structures dominated by equipment value plus a modest goodwill premium.
-A paving contractor with a $4M fleet of pavers, rollers, and dump trucks plus $1M of goodwill on $1M EBITDA is a more accurate way to think about valuation than a clean "5x EBITDA" headline.
+A paving contractor with a $4M fleet of pavers, rollers, and dump trucks plus $1M of goodwill on $1M EBITDA is a more accurate way to think about valuation than a clean "an earnings multiple" headline.

 Platform and Mid-Market Deals

-Infrastructure platforms — multi-region contractors with $50M+ revenue, diversified project mix, and institutional management — trade at 8-15x EBITDA.
-The buyer universe at this level includes infrastructure-focused PE (ArcLight Capital, Global Infrastructure Partners, KKR's infrastructure arm) and strategic consolidators like Quanta Services (PWR), which has built itself by acquiring regional utility and infrastructure contractors at 8-12x EBITDA.
+Infrastructure platforms, multi-region contractors with $50M+ revenue, diversified project mix, and institutional management, trade at platform-tier earnings multiples.
+The buyer universe at this level includes infrastructure-focused PE (ArcLight Capital, Global Infrastructure Partners, KKR's infrastructure arm) and strategic consolidators like Quanta Services (PWR), which has built itself by acquiring regional utility and infrastructure contractors at platform-tier earnings multiples.

 Public Comps

-Granite Construction (GVA), Tutor Perini (TPC), and Sterling Construction (STRL) are the closest pure-play comps for civil and heavy infrastructure, currently trading 8-12x EBITDA.
-Quanta Services (PWR) trades at the higher end (12-15x EBITDA) because of its utility transmission and renewable grid exposure.
+Granite Construction (GVA), Tutor Perini (TPC), and Sterling Construction (STRL) are the closest pure-play comps for civil and heavy infrastructure, currently trading platform-tier earnings multiples.
+Quanta Services (PWR) trades at the higher end (platform-tier earnings multiples) because of its utility transmission and renewable grid exposure.
 MasTec (MTZ) and Comfort Systems USA (FIX) are useful adjacent comps for utility-heavy and mechanical infrastructure work.

 What Drives Infrastructure Value